-- 65. Occasional income or benefits from speeches, lecturing, broadcasting, royalties, journalism or freelance work which exceeds £1,000 in the course of a calendar year from a single source should be registered under this category and the source should be identified.
+- 63. Members providing legal and arbitral services need to register the identity of registrable clients and parties under this category only once (a) the identity of the client or party has entered the public domain or (b) they have been paid for the work (wholly or in part), whichever comes first. - 64.
+Members who have paid posts as consultants or advisers should indicate the nature of the consultancy or advice given, for example "management consultant", "legal adviser" or "public affairs consultant".
+They should, in the case of public affairs consultancies, give careful consideration to paragraph 9(d) of the Code and paragraphs 15 to 23 of the Guide (especially paragraph 19). - 65.
+Occasional income or benefits from speeches, lecturing, broadcasting, royalties, journalism or freelance work which exceeds $\pounds 1,000$ in the course of a calendar year from a single source should be registered under this category and the source should be identified.
 Fees which are donated to another person, or to a charitable or community organisation, must still be registered but the donation may be noted in the Register entry. - 66.
 Membership of Lloyd's should be registered under this category.
 Members who have resigned from Lloyd's should continue to register their interest as long as syndicates in which they have participated continue to have years of account which are open or in run-off.
 Members of Lloyd's are also required to disclose the categories of insurance business which they are underwriting. - 67.
 Members who have previously practised a profession may register that profession under this category with a bracketed remark such as "[non-practising]" after the entry. - 68.
 Members are not required to register pension arrangements (save for certain investments in self-invested personal pensions-see paragraph 81), unless conditions are attached to the continuing receipt of the pension that a reasonable member of the public might regard as likely to influence their conduct as parliamentarians.
 Such conditions attaching to pensions from European Union institutions do not normally require the pension to be registered or declared in proceedings in the House. - 69.
 Membership of the House is not to be registered under this category. - 70.
-The level of remuneration in respect of interests falling within this category only needs to be disclosed where it is received from governments of foreign states (including departments and agencies), organisations which may be thought by a reasonable member of the public to be foreign state-owned or controlled, and individuals with official status (whether executive, legislative or judicial) in foreign states when acting in that capacity. - 71.
-Although members may consult the Registrar on whether an organisation or individual meets the definitions in paragraphs 62 and 70, they must themselves take the final decision and in case of doubt should err on the side of registration. - 72.
+The level of remuneration in respect of interests falling within this category only needs to be disclosed where it is received from governments of foreign states (including departments and agencies), organisations which may be thought by a reasonable member of the public to be foreign state-owned or controlled, and individuals with official status (whether executive, legislative or judicial) in foreign states when acting in that capacity.

+- 71. Although members may consult the Registrar on whether an organisation or individual meets the definitions in paragraphs 62 and 70, they must themselves take the final decision and in case of doubt should err on the side of registration. - 72.
 Where earnings are registrable they should be disclosed once in respect of each financial year, no later than 31 January following the end of that financial year.
-Members may disclose the exact amount received from each source, or indicate within which of the following bands their earnings from each source falls: £0-5,000; £5,000-10,000; £10,000-20,000; in further increments of £10,000 up to £100,000; or £100,000-200,000 and thereafter in £100,000 increments.
-Where members have undertaken the work with others, they should estimate the value of their own contribution or disclose the total amount paid by the client.

-73. Contracts under this category do not need to be deposited with the Registrar.
+Members may disclose the exact amount received from each source, or indicate within which of the following bands their earnings from each source falls: $\pounds 0-5,000; \pounds 5,000-10,000; \pounds 10,000-20,000;$ in further increments of $\pounds 10,000$ up to $\pounds 100,000;$ or $\pounds 100,000-200,000$ and thereafter in $\pounds 100,000$ increments.
+Where members have undertaken the work with others, they should estimate the value of their own contribution or disclose the total amount paid by the client. - 73.
+Contracts under this category do not need to be deposited with the Registrar.